 A lot of sharp, inventive chefs are introducing new foods and perspectives to the restaurant scene.
-Of the fresh minds with fresh in mind, Chef Michelle Wilton and her teams at Four Cafe‘s two locations, are among the foremost.
+Of the fresh minds with fresh in mind, Chef Michelle Wilton and her teams at Four Cafe, are among the foremost.
 Their signage first caught my eye at the Fairfax location, “Fresh, Local, Seasonal” touted next to the minimal, quad fold of green leaves in their icon.

 My first stop was in the summer.
-The coconut corn chowder was unlike anything I’ve tasted.
-I know that’s a heavy statement, but it’s true.
-Delicately sweet coconut milk and corn; cool and just hearty enough.
+The coconut corn chowder was delicately sweet with coconut milk and corn.
+It was cool and just hearty enough.
 I had it with a big salad (their salads are big) and I was stuffed at the end of the meal.

-A huge advent is their house-made sparking water and sodas.
+A huge advent is their house-made sparkling water and sodas.
 Huge!
 I don’t drink any soda or fruit juice, so sparkling water is a pleasure for me.
-It makes a meal more ceremonious and special.
+It adds something special.
 Served in tall glass bottles with generous tumblers, they don’t skimp on the refreshments either.

-All of their sodas are made with fresh-squeezed juice and muddled fruit.
-No artificial flavors or syrups.
-So for those of you who can drink fruit juice, get it here – to sparkle.
-On my last visit, I actually had a glass of their cranberry ginger soda.
+On my last visit, I had a glass of their cranberry ginger soda.
 It’s sweetened with a tinge of agave.
 My first fruity type drink in over a year!

 The host got right to the heart of me as I surveyed the menu, considering whether my candida levels were low enough to risk the tinge of sugar in the juice and slight sweetness of agave.